 Dear Dr. Don,

 My husband of 13 years died in 2006.
 He was already collecting Social Security at the time.
 After I got my senses together, I checked to see when I could get spousal benefits from his Social Security.
-I was informed that due to my age -- I was 20 years his junior -- that I could not receive a Social Security survivors benefit until I hit the age of 52.
-At 52 I went and asked again and was told not until I turned 55.
+I was informed that due to my age -- I was 20 years his junior -- I could not receive a Social Security survivors benefit until I hit the age of 52.
+At 52, I went and asked again and was told not until I turned 55.
 So, really, at what age can I collect on his benefits?
 Thanks.

 -- Terry Turndown